 Encroachment of human development on mule deer winter range poses another threat to the deer population.
 As human development progresses, mule deer may be displaced from historic winter ranges, forcing them to winter in areas of higher elevation where the snow is deeper.
 Management of mule deer winter range is highly important, and Chelan PUD is involved in study, management, and augmentation of these important habitats.

-During 1999 - 2000, Chelan PUD assisted in an interagency effort to re-introduce Rocky Mountain bighorn sheep on the North Shore of Lake Chelan.
+From 1999 - 2000, Chelan PUD assisted in an interagency effort to re-introduce Rocky Mountain bighorn sheep on the North Shore of Lake Chelan.
 Bighorn sheep were captured from other healthy populations within Washington State.
 Bighorn sheep in Washington State were eradicated by 1930 due to unrestricted hunting and diseases passed by domestic sheep.
 Numbers of bighorn sheep have steadily increased since the reintroduction.

 Chelan PUD maintains 960 acres of habitat dedicated to mule deer winter range, known as the Home Water Wildlife Preserve.
 The Preserve is located in the heart of the Sage Hills, a popular area with hiking trails in the foothills west of Wenatchee.